browserplus/borg/data/pages/docs/developer/platform/00_home.md

 + **Cross Platform** - To the extent possible, the task of creating services that run on different architectures and platforms is simplified.
-+ **Versioning** - Versioning of services is required, and the specification suggests that service authors apply robust ("Semantic Versioning")[http://semver.org/].
++ **Versioning** - Versioning of services is required, and the specification suggests that service authors apply robust ["Semantic Versioning"](http://semver.org/).
   Webpage authors are able to express dependencies on a version range which allows for automatic bugfixes without API breakage.
 + **Provisioning** - We define a packaging formant and web service API that